 For those newly diagnosed with diabetes, we are here to help.
 Diabetes is a lot to live with, but really, it is manageable!
 In this article we’ll define a few terms about diabetes and provide a few basic tips to help keep you on track.

 For the newly diagnosed the first thing to do is get a good doctor, if possible an endocrinologist, who is a doctor that specializes in diabetes.
 Have the doctor give you the tests that all people with diabetes are familiar with: the A1C.
 This test is vital to managing diabetes and the A1C number is an important stat for those managing diabetes to know.
 Simply put, an A1C is the 3-month average of one’s blood sugar levels.

-Have your doctor prescribe a blood glucose meter, test strips, and lancets.
+Next, the doctor will prescribe a blood glucose meter, test strips, and lancets so blood glucose levels can be read at home.
 In most states, if you have a prescription for them they must be covered under your insurance policy.
 Test as often as the doctor says to or even more if you can afford more strips.
-The more you test, the more knowledge you will gain.
-That will give you more knowledge and power
+The more you test, the more knowledge you will gain, and that will allow you to make better decisions regarding your care.

-Besides this, everything that you can do to bring your diabetes under control falls under three headings:
+Besides this, everything that you can do to bring your diabetes under control falls under three headings, listed here.

 Exercise is one of the simplest ways to manage diabetes.
 The CDC recommends that those with diabetes exercise daily for at least 20 minutes.
 That can be a daily walk, yoga, or other light activities.
 Start small and just concentrate on listening to your body and elevating your heart rate for 20 minutes.
 It really makes a difference!
 Be sure to consult with your doctor before starting an exercise routine.